TheLostHomeyAppRepositories/schoolvakanties.nederland/README.md

 - Today / Yesterday / Tomorrow it is school holiday in [Region]
 - Today / Yesterday / Tomorrow it is [Holiday] in [Region]
+- Today / Yesterday / Tomorrow it is [CustomHoliday]

 ## Regions